 Common interview questions for software engineers

-During the interview, you can expect to be asked a variety of technical and behavioral questions.
+During the interview, you can expect to be asked a variety of technical and behavioural questions.
 Technical questions may assess your knowledge of programming languages, algorithms, data structures, and software development methodologies.
-Behavioral questions aim to gauge your problem-solving skills, teamwork abilities, and your approach to handling challenges.
+Behavioural questions aim to gauge your problem-solving skills, teamwork abilities, and your approach to handling challenges.

 Preparing for common interview questions, such as “Tell me about a challenging project you worked on and how you overcame obstacles,” will help you articulate your experiences effectively and demonstrate your ability to think critically.

 Software engineering interviews often include coding exercises or technical challenges to evaluate your problem-solving and coding skills.
 Familiarise yourself with common coding interview techniques, such as practising algorithms and data structures and solving coding problems on platforms like LeetCode or HackerRank.

 Mock interviews can also be valuable in providing feedback on your communication and problem-solving skills.
 Ask a friend or mentor to conduct a mock interview and simulate realistic interview scenarios.
 This will help you gain confidence and identify areas for improvement.

 After the interview, it’s important to follow up with a thank-you email, expressing gratitude for the opportunity to interview and reiterating your interest in the position.
 Use this opportunity to recollect any relevant points discussed during the interview and emphasise your qualifications for the role.
 A well-crafted follow-up message can leave a positive impression on the hiring manager and set you apart from other candidates.

 By following these guidelines and staying committed to continuous learning and improvement, you can increase your chances of landing your first software engineering job.
 Remember, success in this field requires not only technical expertise but also perseverance, adaptability, and a passion for innovation.